I talk to many small business owners who are feeling afraid right now.

 See the difference?

-Just keep the affirmation truthful AND challenging.
-Don’t write an affirmation that’s too easy or too hard…you will sabotage yourself.
-Write affirmations that are challenging: they make the hair stand up on the back of your neck, ones that feel like you are reaching and growing, but that also feel completely possible.
-Remember this mantra: challenging but do-able.
+- Write statements that are challenging: they make the hair stand up on the back of your neck, ones that feel like you are reaching and growing

 Helen Keller says, “Life is either a daring adventure or nothing.
 Security does not exist in nature, nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than exposure.”

-We can’t know what the outcome of any endeavor will be.
-But we do know if we allow fear to keep us stuck, the outcome will not be what we want.
+But you do know if you allow fear to keep you stuck, the outcome will not be what you want.

-You deserve to have everything you want in life, to have a rich, rewarding, meaningful and happy lifetime.
+You deserve to have a rich, rewarding, meaningful, and happy lifetime.
+Live a Daring Adventure!

 More from the blog: